-The following two decals relate to the laser sensor:
+The following two labels relate to the laser sensor:

-The upper label in the illustration describes the classification of the laser light:
+The upper label in the figure describes the laser beam's classification:

 - Laser radiation - Do not look into the laser beam with optical instruments - Class 1M laser product.

-The lower label in the illustration describes the physical data for the laser light:
+The lower label in the figure describes the laser beam's physical data:

 - IEC 60825-1:1993 + A2:2001.
 Complies with FDA (U.S. Food Administration) standards for laser product design with the exception of deviations in accordance with "Laser Notice No. 50" from 26 July 2001.

 Radiation data for the laser sensor

 The following table specifies the laser sensor's physical data.